pieruccim/industrial-health-monitor/README.md

 # Industrial Health Monitor
-Industrial Health Monitor is an IoT application that uses a combination of sensors and machine learning algorithms to predict and prevent potential failures in industrial machinery.
-By continuously monitoring the condition of the machinery, the app helps to minimize downtime, improve efficiency, and reduce maintenance costs.
+Industrial Health Monitor is an application that support the monitoring phase of in- dustrial machinery.
+It creates a network of sensors and actuators that respectively monitor the workflow and take actions to keep the piece of machinery in good working condition.
+It exploits sensors that collect data about Temperature and Vibration of the machine where they are applied and they send them to a Collector application that stores them into a MySQL database.
+On the other end an actuator is responsible for enabling a Cool- ing system when the temperature threshold, chosen by user, is overcame.
+Collected data can be useful to create Machine Learning models capable of predict- ing machine failures related to Vibration and Temperature.
+In this way the application can help in organizing predicted maintenance work, that minimizes downtime, improves efficiency and reduces costs.

 # Features
-*	Real-time monitoring of industrial machinery using temperature, vibration, pressure, current and proximity sensors
+*	Real-time monitoring of industrial machinery using temperature and vibration sensors
-*	Alerts and notifications to the maintenance team when abnormal behavior is detected or potential failure is predicted

-# Future plans
-*	Predictive maintenance using machine learning algorithms to identify potential issues before they lead to breakdowns
-*	Automatic scheduling of maintenance based on usage and condition of the machinery
+*	Automatic overheating detection and management